Corecii/Roblox-VS-Code-Output-Sync/README.md

 # Roblox Output Sync

+This extension can be found [on Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=corecii.roblox-output-sync) and [on Github](https://github.com/Corecii/Roblox-VS-Code-Output-Sync).

 ## Features

 This extension will log output from Roblox in VS Code for easier access.

 ## Requirements

-You must install [this extension](https://marketplace.visualstudio.com/items?itemName=corecii.roblox-output-sync) ([Github](https://github.com/Corecii/Roblox-VS-Code-Output-Sync/releases)) in VS Code to use this extension.
-Once installed, run the "Roblox Output: Start Server" command to allow Roblox to display output in VS Code.

 You must install [this plugin](https://www.roblox.com/catalog/04158442719/redirect) ([Github](https://github.com/Corecii/Roblox-VS-Code-Output-Sync/releases)) in Roblox Studio to use this extension.
 Once installed, click the "Toggle" button at the beginning of each session to start logging the output to VS Code.

 ## How-to

-1. Install the plugin above
+1. Install the Roblox plugin
-2. Run the "Start Server" command under "Roblox Output".
+2. Run the "Roblox Output: Start Server".
 You can access commands with `Ctrl + Shift + P`.
-3. In Roblox Studio, press the "Toggle" button under "VSCode Output" in the Plugins bar.
+3. In Roblox Studio, press the "Toggle" button in "VSCode Output".
 4. Roblox output should now show up in VS Code!
 Be sure to toggle the plugin off on the Roblox-side when you close VS Code as it won't turn itself off.

 ## Known Issues